dCache/dcache-book2/config-gplazma.md

     map requisite kpwd
     session requisite kpwd

-The `PATH-ODE-ED/dcache.kpwd` file is the place where you can specify the username/password record.
+The **/etc/dcache/dcache.kpwd** file is the place where you can specify the username/password record.
 It should contain the username and the password hash, as well as UID, GID, access mode and the home, root and fsroot directories:

     # set passwd
     passwd tanja 6a4cd089 read-write 500 100 / / /

 The passwd-record could be automatically generated by the DCACHE kpwd-utility, for example:

-    PROMPT-ROOT PATH-ODB-N-Sdcache kpwd dcuseradd -u 500 -g 100 -h / -r / -f / -w read-write -p dickerelch tanja
+    [root] # dcache kpwd dcuseradd -u 500 -g 100 -h / -r / -f / -w read-write -p dickerelch tanja

 Some file access examples: